Autism-specific genes, do they exist or not?

 That’s the million dollar question, isn’t it?

-It’s urgent that scientists begin doing well designed placebo-controlled research to figure out what toxic exposures in the environment are causing autism and other forms of brain and immune damage in our children.
+It’s urgent that scientists begin doing well designed placebo-controlled research.
+We must figure out what toxic exposures in the environment are causing autism.
+Poisons in the environment are responsible for brain and immune damage in our children.
+It’s time to figure this out.
+And stop it.

 Possible culprits that must be researched further include: